Oooh-chew/irdest/README.md

 work as Executable Versions only under the Mozilla Public License version 2.0.

-A copy of both the AGPL-3.0 and MPL-2.0 license texts are included in this repository, along other external licenses for third-party code, and can be found in the [licenses](licenses) directory.
+Copies of appropriate license texts are included in this repository.
+We use the [REUSE] specification.
+All license texts can be found in the [LICENSES] directory.

 [Matrix]: https://matrix.to/#/#irdest:fairydust.space?via=ontheblueplanet.com&via=matrix.org&via=fairydust.space